 When a politician runs for office, she launches a “campaign.”
 The campaign (usually) ends on Election Day and has a specific goal: get votes.

-Likewise, legal marketing campaigns have limited time frames and what is known in marketing-speak as a “call to action” - the thing you want people to do.
+Likewise, law campaigns have limited time frames and what is known in marketing-speak as a “call to action” - the thing you want people to do.

 Legal marketing campaigns are often developed and flow from a legal marketing strategy and a legal marketing plan.
 A campaign may feel like a mini, focused version of a law firm’s overall strategy and plan.